Bringing a New Pet Home

 The Ten Commandments of Dog Adoptions

 1. External Identification.
 Microchip Identification.
-(We Take of this for you)
+(We take care of this for you)

 2. Follow local laws for licensing your dog and vaccinating him for rabies.